ydkmlt84/Maintainerr/README.md

 - Do you have a lot of media that never gets watched?
 - Do your users constantly request media, and let it sit there afterward never to be touched again?

-If you answered yes to any of those questions..
+If you answered yes to any of those questions...
 You NEED <b>Maintainerr</b>.
 It's a one-stop-shop for handling those outlying shows and movies that take up precious space on your server.

 # Features

-- Configure rules specific to your needs, based off of several available options from Plex, Overseerr, Jellyseerr, Radarr, Sonarr and Tautulli.
+- Configure rules specific to your needs, based on several available options from Plex, Overseerr, Jellyseerr, Radarr, Sonarr and Tautulli.
 - Manually add media to a collection, in case it's not included after rule execution. (one-off items that don't match a rule set)
 - Selectively exclude media from being added to a collection, even if it matches a rule.
 - Show a collection, containing rule matched media, on the Plex home screen for a specific duration before deletion.
 Think "Leaving soon".